 2) Guitar Picks Are Cheap Too

 While the cost of your pick depends upon its manufacturer, its material, and the type you’re buying, picks shouldn’t cost more than a few cents or 1-2 dollars apiece.
-Check the price of my favorite picks, Dunlop Jazz III Max Grips, on Amazon.
+Check the price of my favourite picks, Dunlop Jazz III Max Grips.

 Most people usually buy them in bulk to save money and then end up scattering their picks everywhere.
 I know have probably 20-30 at my apartment and then another 5-10 at my parents’ place.